erdemcil/CV/Resume.md

 Specifications & Qualifications
 -------------------------------------------
 * Knowledge about Agile Software Development methodologies (Especially studies on Scrum Methodology).
-In a university project, I also experienced as ascrum master.
+In a university project, I also experienced as a scrum master.
-* Capability of using different kinds of software development languages (Forexample; Ruby on Rails via Ruby programming language in some projects.
+* Capability of using different kinds of software development languages (Forexample; Ruby on Rails via Ruby programming language in some projects.)
 * Sticking on naming conventions while developing a software product (Forexample; Hungarian Notation).
-* Effective using of Windows OS, IOS, Android OS as operating systems.Microsoft Office Word, Microsoft Office Excel, Microsoft Office PowerPoint,Microsoft Visual Studio, Microsoft Visio, Eclipse.
+* Effective using of Windows OS, IOS, Android OS as operating systems.
+As office tools; Microsoft Office Word, Microsoft Office Excel, Microsoft Office PowerPoint.
+As developper tools and environment; Microsoft Visual Studio, Eclipse, Codeblocks, Android Studio.
+Project Management and Documentation tools; Microsoft Project, Microsoft Visio, Smartdraw.
+Basic knowledge about; Adobe Photoshop, Adobe Dreamweaver.
+*Knowledge about Database Management and Coding Platforms as; MySql Database Server, Microsoft SQL Database Server and SQLite.

 Computer Skills